tajfutas/sicounter/index.md

   The second and subsequent data blocks are irrelevant as the first one contains the chip number which is the only one the counter needs.
   Note that in handshake mode this data has to get asked explicitly by the organizer software, as it will not get sended automatically.
   As the block sizes are 128 bytes, this data arrives slower than those for the _IN_ counter.

+  _ATTENTION!
+This mod is buggy.
+Fix comes with version 0.1.4._

 As a matter of fact, the SICOUNTER deals ordinal numbers to the SportIdent chips.
 The given numbers are fixed and will not change due to subsequent punches or read outs.